 Back upholstery (British Standard version)

 shaped polyurethane of different density, Solotex fibre and visco-elastic polyurethane combination, cover in water repellent polyester fibre

-shaped polyurethane, ecogreen (polyethylene and polyester blend), cover in water repellent polyester fibre
+shaped polyurethane, polyester fiber recycled from PET, cover in water repellent polyester fibre

 Seat upholstery (British Standard version)

 shaped polyurethane, cover in water repellent polyester fibre (with heat-sealed ribbon)

 polypropylene fibre and synthetic rubber threads

 PES fabric coated on one side in PU

 Discover all configuration, change shape and material.

 Dimensions & Download